 The Port of Virginia Receives its Largest Container Ship Yet

-When the catchily-named, COSCO Development, arrived at the Port of Virginia during the first week in May, it became the biggest ship of any kind to dock there.
+When the catchily-named container ship, COSCO Development, arrived at the Port of Virginia during the first week in May, it became the biggest container ship of any kind to dock there.
 This beast of a container ship dwarfs many aircraft carriers and is actually a full 100-feet longer than our navy’s recently launched USS Gerald R. Ford carrier.

-At a massive 1,200-foot in length (over three football fields!) and 158-foot wide, the COSCO Development is an awesome sight to behold.
+At a massive 1,200-foot in length (over three football fields!) and 158-foot wide, the largest container ship Virginia Port has set its eyes on, the COSCO Development is an awesome sight to behold.
 Within the shipping industry, container vessels are measured in TEU’s (twenty-foot equivalent units) and this ship can hold a remarkable 13,092 shipping containers.
 Despite its impressive scale, the COSCO is itself dwarfed by a number of similar monsters, including the OOCL Hong Kong at 21,413 TEU’s, 1,311-foot in length and 193-foot beam.

 The South Atlantic Express